No, Qualcomm Snapdragon 855 doesn’t automatically mean 5G

-With all the talk about 5G at Qualcomm's conference this week, it'd be easy to assume that you'd automatically get 5G with its latest Snapdragon 855 processor.
+With all the talk about 5G at Qualcomm's conference this week, it'd be easy to assume that you'd automatically get 5G with the company's latest Snapdragon 855 processor.
 You'd be wrong.

 Qualcomm's Snapdragon 855 will power most high-end Android 5G smartphones next year -- but the chip itself doesn't actually provide the speedy connectivity.
 Instead, accessing the new network requires additional chips from Qualcomm, including its X50 modem.